armandli/ml_toolkit/README.md

 # ml_toolkit
-personal machine learning toolkit for solving ML challenges without external library requirement
+personal machine learning toolkit for solving ML challenges without external library requirement or with only eigen library.

 #TODO